sous-chefs/bind/README.md

   - `:type` - The record type; examples include: 'NS', 'MX', 'A', 'AAAA'.
   - `:ttl` - A non-default TTL.
 If not present will use the default TTL of the zone.
   - `:rdata` - The value of the record.
 Freeform string that depends on the type for structure.
+* `manage_serial` - A boolean indicating if we should manage the serial number.
+Defaults to false.
+When true persists the current serial number and a digest of the current zone contents into the node object.
+If the records change the serial number will be incremented.
+The default serial number used is the value of soa[:serial].
 * `template_cookbook` - The cookbook to locate the primary zone template file.
 Defaults to 'bind'.
 You can override this to change the structure of the zone file.
 * `template_name` - The name of the primary zone template file within a cookbook.
 Defaults to 'primary\_zone.erb'